NEURoboticsClub/Intro-Course-Github-Practice-Fall-2025/README.md

 In your command line type `git branch your-name`.

-Then to switch to the branch you just created, type `git checkout your-name'.
+Then to switch to the branch you just created, type `git checkout your-name`.